PolymerLabs/arcs/extension/README.md

-# arcs chrome extension
+# Arcs Chrome extension

 The extension does two things:

-1) Synchronizes metadata from the browser to your Arc.
+1. Synchronizes metadata from the browser to your Arc.
-1) Provides an entry point to Arcs.
+1. Provides an entry point to Arcs.

 Currently (and temporarily) synchronization happens via a **public** firebase.
 Eventually the sync will be to a private data store (perhaps firebase, perhaps not).

-## installation
+## Installation

 Load the extension as an 'unpacked extension' at [chrome://extensions](chrome://extensions).

-## interaction
+## Interaction

 As mentioned above, Arcs consumes metadata from the browser in the background at Arcs extensions startup and when a new page loads.